mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

 When we apply this state to the simulation on the right side, we force the position, rotation, linear and angular velocity of each rigid body to the state grabbed from the authority simulation.

-This simple change is enough to keep the simulations in sync, and PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops.
+This simple change is enough to keep the simulations in sync, and PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops:

-Now the simulation on the right gives the same end result:

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>

 This is actually a big step, because it proves that a _state synchronization_ based approach for networking can work with PhysX.
 The only problem is, sending uncompressed physics state uses too much bandwidth.

-Let's get busy reducing the amount of bandwidth we send.

-# Quantized State
+# Bandwidth Optimization

-A simple way to reduce bandwidth is to recognize when objects are at rest, and instead of sending (0,0,0) for linear and angular velocity, we can send just one bit: "at rest".
+The first step towards reduce bandwidth is to recognize when objects are at rest, and instead of sending (0,0,0) for linear and angular velocity, send just one bit: "at rest".

     [position] (vector3)
     [rotation] (quaternion)